isomerpages/cris-scri/_about-us/Vision & Mission.md

 Vision
 ------

-The leading centre to lead Singapore to a healthier future through groundbreaking clinical research and innovation
+To be the leading centre to lead Singapore to a healthier future through groundbreaking clinical research and innovation

 Mission
 -------